gastonstat/packyourcode/packyourcode.knit.md

 <img src="images/pack-your-code-logo.png" width="50%" style="display: block; margin: auto;" />

-This book aims to teach you how to create a relatively simple R package based on the so-called S3 classes.
+The ultimate goal of this book is to teach you how to create a relatively simple R package based on the so-called S3 classes.

-You will create various functions:

-- define a function to create a `"coin"` object.

-- write a function to `toss()` the coin and produce an object of class `"toss"`.

-- write common methods such as `print()`, `summary()`, and `plot()`.

-- write companion functions `is.toss()`, `as.toss()`

-- implement S3 methods for extraction `[.toss`, replacement `[<-.toss`, addition `+.toss`

-You will write unit tests for your functions

-You will package your code, and learn an opinionated workflow to build packages:

-- generate documentation
-- check manual documentation
-- run tests
-- build vignettes
-- build tarball
-- install your package
-- share it via github
+The chapters of the book are organized in three major parts:

+- The first part involves describing a motivating example about using R to write code for tossing a coin.
+We begin tackling this problem from a _classic programming_ style (as opposed to a more object-oriented style).

+- The second part is dedicated to implement code in a more object-oriented programming (OOP) fashion by using S3-class objects.
+Keep in mind that the S3 system is a very informal OOP approach.
+However, it is the most common system among the universe of R packages.

+- The third part of the book has to do with the actual process of organizing the R code into a formal package.
+We discuss the anatomy of a package, its differrent possible states, some usual components that are worth including in a package, and the flow for building a package.

 ### About this book {-}

-The main reason to write this book was the lack of a teaching resource that I could use with the students in my computational statistics courses at the University of California Berkeley.
+The main reason to write this book was the lack of a teaching resource that I could use with the students in my computational statistics courses at the University of California Berkeley (e.g. Stat 133, 159, 243, 259).
 Not only I saw the need, but also the opportunity, to refine a couple of tutorial documents that I had written for those courses.
 I hope that this book can help not only students in my courses but also many other useRs that are interested in creating R packages.

 This book assumes a couple of things about you: familiarity with R in general, and more specifically with RStudio.
 You should have used `.R` (R script) and `.Rmd` (R markdwon) files before.
 You don't need to be an expert useR but you do need to feel comfortable working with various data structures: vectors, factors, arrays, matrices, lists, data frames, etc. Also, I assume that you have some basic programming experience: for example, you know how to create simple functions, you know how to use conditional structures like `if-then-else`, as well as loop structures such as `for()` loops or `while()` loops.
+And that you also have some experience writing tests of functions (ideally using the package `"testthat"`).